rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/contributing-to-reaction.md

 #### Breaking changes

-Test by applying this patch to an existing install of Reaction with existing users, orders, carts, etc. Specifically, test any parts of the app where the breaking change is involved and any data set that is involved in a migration.
+Test by applying this patch to an existing install of Demandith existing users, orders, carts, etc. Specifically, test any parts of the app where the breaking change is involved and any data set that is involved in a migration.

 #### Testing